rachartier/tiny-devicons-auto-colors.nvim/README.md

 - `colors`: A table of color codes that the plugin will use to assign colors to devicons.
 The plugin will choose the nearest color in this palette for each devicon.
 - `factors`: A table of factors: `lightness`, `chroma` and `hue`.
 You can adjust them to get better results.
 The default values are `1.75`, `1` and `1.25` respectively.
+- `cache` greatly improve the performance of the plugin.
+	- `enabled`: Enable or disable caching.
+Default is `true`.
+    - `path`: The path where the cache will be stored.
+Default is `vim.fn.stdpath("cache") .. "/tiny-devicons-auto-colors-cache.json"`.

 Example: